cgerchenhp/UE_TAPython_Plugin_Release/README.md

 We can get the EObjectFlags of a UObject.

 ![026_object_flags](Images/026_object_flags.png)

 - GetLevelViewportCameraFov

 - GetActorsFromFolder
 Get the actors in Specified folder in outline

 - FindActorsByLabelName

 Find the actor by it's "label name" not the "actor name"

 #### Config.ini

 - add LogOnTickWarnings in config.ini

 ```ini
   LogOnTickWarnings=True
 ```

 This option controls whether a warning is printed when the user uses the keyword OnTick.

 ChameleonTools has a hidden keyword that has not been mentioned: "OnTick".
 The python code in it is executed during Slate updates, which are much more frequent than viewPort updates, So the py code can easily lower the editor's FPS.

 "OnTick" is hidden because 99.9% of the time it is not needed and there are better ways to do it if there is a "real" need.
 So I don't recommend using OnTick and changing the LogOnTickWarnings setting.

-#### Fix:
+#### Fix

 - Fixed RequestClose failing after Chameleon dock to another window.